 Flowers Vending Machine

 They put them at strategic points such as hospitals.
 This way, people can buy flowers to cheer up their sick friends and relatives, which is a pretty nice idea.
 While a floral arrangement costs you 2000 yen (about $18), a bouquet of dry flowers only costs 1000 yen (less than $10).

 Rain is standard in Japan, particularly in June and July because of the monsoon season.
 Indeed, umbrella vending machines in the right place at the right time can be a life savior and spare you from a bad cold.

 Although it is rare, there are vending machines dedicated to one product.
 The banana vending machine is one of them and only sells fresh bananas.
 You can find apple vending machines as well.
 Since the Japanese buy only 2 to 3 days’ worth of fresh food at a time, it is not surprising that they would think fresh fruit vending machines are very convenient.

 Masks Vending Machine

-Since the COVID 19 pandemic started in 2020, the Japanese have made it a habit to wear masks outside or on public transport.
-It explains the recent increase in the number of medical mask vending machines.
+Since the COVID-19 pandemic started in 2020, the Japanese have made it a habit to wear masks outside or on public transport.
+It explains the recent increase in the number of medical masks vending machines.

 Japanese Seal Vending Machine